Anee-Ark/Assignment2/README.md

 ## Description

 - Snowflake Connection Setup: Connect to Snowflake and set up the connection parameters.

--Data Preparation and Upload: Loads CSV data into a pandas DataFrame, handles missing values, and insert the data into a Snowflake table.
+- Data Preparation and Upload: Loads CSV data into a pandas DataFrame, handles missing values, and insert the data into a Snowflake table.

--Cleanup and Finalization: Commit the changes made to the Snowflake database and closes the connection.
+- Cleanup and Finalization: Commit the changes made to the Snowflake database and closes the connection.

 ## Part 4: Move the CSV file, txt files extracted from PyPdf and Grobid to S3 bucket.
 Move the structured metadata of Grobid output to Snowflake